 Aggregate layers consist of gravel usually, but can also hot asphalt mopping, an aluminum coating (metal sheet layering), or mineral surfaced cap sheets.

 When using two or three plies, there is often a need for an aggregate layer, and this is where Modified Bitumen comes in.

 Modified Bitumen Roofing Membrane

 Modified Bitumen roof systems utilize both the layered bitumen with an additional membrane cap sheet on the surface.
-The National Roofing Contractors Association refers to this type of roof system as a polymer modified bitumen membrane system.
+The National Roofing Contractors Association refers to this type of roof system as a polymer-modified bitumen membrane system.
 A more common term is a “hybrid system.”

 The advantage of the modified bitumen roofing system is durability, cost, and track-record.

-The multiple layers bitumen uses an extra layer of durability that can withstand strong storms and last a long time.
+- The multiple layers of bitumen uses an extra layer of durability that can withstand strong storms and last a long time.
 Using modified bitumen further adds reinforcement to the roof and extends the roof life.

 - Bitumen uses price point materials like asphalt and that brings the overall cost down substantially.